 MARKET IMPORTANCE

 Japan is one of B.C.'s longest-standing and most important markets for wood products.
 The current market development program is supported by funding from industry, the Government of Canada through Natural

 Resources Canada's Expanding Market Opportunities program, and the Government of British Columbia through Forestry Innovation Investment's Market Initiatives program.

 Strong Canadian brand recognition

 Canada's long-term commitment to Japan has been rewarded with strong recognition by Japanese customers.
-They appreciate the supply of high-quality lumber, mainly from B.C., and efforts to find solutions to building problems of particular concern in Japan, such as seismic stability.
+They appreciate the supply of high-quality lumber, mainly from B.C., and efforts to find solutions to building problems of particular concern in Japan, such as seismic performance.

 About 74 percent of Canada Wood Japan clients rank Canada as a leader in wood construction technology, well ahead of other exporting nations.
 Only Japan, with a very strong domestic marketing program, ranks higher.

 A reliable, steady market

 Japan has a history of building with wood, and this cultural preference is most evident in the housing market.
-Even as the society ages and the demand for housing declines, wood housing starts remain in the 500,000 to 550,000 range every year.
+Even as the population ages and the demand for housing declines, wooden housing remains at approximately half a million starts annually.

-IN 2019,
+IN 2021,

 TOTAL WOOD STARTS

 WERE MORE THAN

+502,320

-A MARKET SHARE OF 57.8%
+REPRESENTING A MARKET SHARE OF 58.6%

 Higher value

 Japanese buyers respect quality and reliable supply and are willing to pay a premium for both.
 The premium is evident when comparing the unit value of lumber exports to different Asian markets.
-The Japanese unit value (\$ per m3) for B.C. softwood lumber in 2019 was CAD \$375.58, as compared to \$294.31 in South Korea and \$177.58 in China.
+The Japanese unit value (\$ per m3) for B.C. softwood lumber in 2021 was CAD \$714, as compared to \$556 in South Korea and \$259 in China.
 While the unit values change with market conditions, the premium over other Asian markets is a consistent factor.

 Japan is B.C.'s second largest export market by value.

 Growing the wood pellet market

 Japan is emerging as the fastest growing export market in the world for wood pellets, which are used by power utilities to create electricity, either by co-firing with coal or in dedicated biomass power plants.
-Canadian wood pellet exports to Japan grew almost ten-fold from 2014 (62,000 tonnes) to 2019 (590,000 tonnes) and now hold a 37 percent share of pellet imports.
-Wood pellet sales to Japan are a significant and important success story for B.C. as 95 percent of Canadian pellet shipments to Japan originate in B.C.
+Canadian pellet exports to Japan grew almost 16-fold from 2014 (62,000 tonnes) to 2021 (1.09 million tonnes) and now hold a 34 percent share of pellet imports.
+Wood pellet sales to Japan are a significant and important success story for B.C. as approximately 72 percent of Canadian pellet shipments to Japan originate in B.C.

 B.C.
 WOOD PELLET EXPORTS TO JAPAN (BY VALUE)